KazZBodnar/blog/README.md

 ```

 ### Tables
 ##### Note: Tables sometimes render incorrectly when bieng viewed in a browser.
-If you are having this issue, view this file at [here](https://github.com/KazMalhotra/blog/blob/gh-pages/README.md)
+If you are having this issue, view this file  [here](https://github.com/KazMalhotra/blog/blob/gh-pages/README.md)
 | Column | Different column |
 | ------ | ----------- |
 | Table thing one  |*their called arguments* |